JesusGarciaValadez/memorix/README.md

 ```

 This feature would be particularly valuable for educators, students, or anyone who needs to create large sets of flashcards quickly, making the application more versatile and user-friendly.

+I have a video recorded explaining this feature by myself.
+If interested to see it, please just let me know where to send it.